bertwesarg/openssh-mux-mon/README.md

 OpenSSH Connection Monitor
 ==========================

-AppIndicator to monitor OpenSSH connections.
+AppIndicator to monitor, control, and configure forwardings of OpenSSH connections.

 Dependencies
 ============